united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 ## When should I use it?

-The microservice barcodereader can be used when there is a need to integrate barcode scanning into a larger software system, such as a warehouse management system or an e-commerce platform.
+If you need to connect a barcodereader or any other USB devices acting as a keyboard.
+These cases could be to scan an order at the production machine from the accompanying order sheet.
+Or To scan material for inventory and track and trace.

 ## What can I do with it?